project-sunbird/project-sunbird.github.io/pages/features-documentation/user_type.md

 | **Course Mentor** |       No       |       No       |       No       |             No             |       No       |      Yes     | Yes               |

 ## Content Reviewer
-A Content Reviewer assesses created courses or content within prescribed guidelines.
+A Content Reviewer accesses the created courses or content within prescribed guidelines.
 Sunbird has defined review guidelines.
 Reviewers assess content based on these guidelines.
 Reviewers have the right to reject or publish content based on these guidelines.

 <b>User Role Matrix for a Content Reviewer</b>